-Describe how changes in community needs, employment needs, technology, licensing, or accreditation affect your program.
-CTE programs: identify the dates of your most recent advisory group meeting and describe your advisory group? recommendations for your program.
+Are there changes in community needs, employment needs, technology, licensing, or accreditation that may affect your program?.
+If so, describe these changes and your efforts to accommodate them.
+If no changes have occurred, please write "no known changes".
+CTE programs: identify the dates of your most recent advisory group meeting and describe your advisory group?s recommendations for your program.

 The increasing number of Political Science majors continues to create the need for a strong commitment to maintain current articulation agreements with the 4-year institutions.
+And, in Fall 2017 a new C-ID degree was created (Law, Public Policy and Society) in response to the CSUs and UCs.

-3. Looking Back
+3 Looking Back

+4 Curricular Changes

-4. Curricular Changes: List any significant changes that have occurred in your program's curricular offerings, scheduling, or mode of delivery.
+List any significant changes that have occurred over the prior two years in your program's curricular offerings, scheduling, or mode of delivery.
 Explain the rationale for these changes.